Mayer, Arizona: Education

 Most of Mayer CDP is in the Mayer Unified School District, while a small portion is in the Humboldt Unified School District.
+The former district operates Mayer High School in Spring Valley.

+Yavapai County Free Library District operates the Mayer Library.

+There was a private school, The Orme School, which closed in 2025.
+The school had a Mayer, Arizona postal address, but is not in the Mayer census-designated place.
+The Arizona Republic described the school as being in Mayer.

 National Register of Historic Places

 The following pictured properties in Mayer are listed in the National Register of Historic Places: